Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

-Among the relatively more recent studies, the comprehensive paper \cite{wan2021learning} provides convergent off-policy learning algorithms to stabilize the value function estimation for finite models; the convergence proof by \cite{wan2021learning} builds on the ODE method \cite{abounadi2001learning,borkar2000ode} but relaxes some of the conditions in \cite{abounadi2001learning} with regard to the reference term subtracted in each iterate.
-We should note that the proof method of convergence in \cite{abounadi2001learning} (and thus \cite{wan2021learning}) for both the synchronous and asynchronous Q-learning build on the synchronous update dynamics analysis as these are equivalent under the ODE method.
+Among the relatively more recent studies, the comprehensive paper \cite{wan2021learning} provides convergent off-policy learning algorithms to stabilize the value function estimation for finite models; the convergence proof by \cite{wan2021learning} builds on the ODE method \citep{abounadi2001learning,borkar2000ode} but relaxes some of the conditions in \cite{abounadi2001learning} with regard to the reference term subtracted in each iterate.
+We should note that the proof method of convergence by \cite{abounadi2001learning} (and thus \cite{wan2021learning}) for both the synchronous and asynchronous Q-learning build on the synchronous update dynamics analysis as these are equivalent under the ODE method.

-\cite[Section 5]{abounadi2001learning} notes the need for generalizing the analysis to continuous spaces for relative Q learning methods.
-We also note that the appendix of \cite{wan2021learning} notes the continuous space/action setup as an open problem, which our current paper addresses.
+\citet[Section 5]{abounadi2001learning} note the need for generalizing the analysis to continuous spaces for relative Q learning methods.
+We also note that the appendix of \cite{wan2021learning} notes the continuous state/action setup as an open problem, which our current paper addresses.

-\cite{zhang21q} study a policy improvement method for average-cost (reward) MDPs for finite state-action spaces. \cite{wang23am} focus on robust model-free methods for finite systems where the transition model belongs to an uncertainty set which is constructed under various metrics. \cite{suttle23a} focuses on relaxing the exponential mixing assumption for average cost criteria for finite models and provides an actor-critic method. \cite{zhang2021finite} studies finite sample guarantees for a synchronous Q-learning algorithm under the average cost criterion.
-We also note that \cite{yang2019provably} studies a convergent actor-critic method under average-cost criteria for continuous models with linear systems and additive Gaussian noise.
-We refer the reader to \cite{CsabaAlgorithms} for a general review on the subject.
+\cite{zhang21q} study a policy improvement method for average-cost (reward) MDPs for finite state-action spaces. \cite{wang23am} focus on robust model-free methods for finite systems where the transition model belongs to an uncertainty set which is constructed under various metrics. \cite{suttle23a} focus on relaxing the exponential mixing assumption for average cost criteria for finite models and provides an actor-critic method. \citet{zhang2021finite} study finite sample guarantees for a synchronous Q-learning algorithm under the average cost criterion.
+We also note that \cite{yang2019provably} study a convergent actor-critic method under average-cost criteria for continuous models with linear systems and additive Gaussian noise.
+We refer the reader to the paper by \cite{CsabaAlgorithms} for a general review on the subject.